-Twelve years ago, our orange tabby cat, Larry, nudged his way out of our screened porch in New Orleans.
-He had never gotten out before, but that’s because V and I always remembered to latch the screen door when we knew Larry was out there.
-Saturday, April 23, 2005, was humid and warm, and I was eight months and a few weeks pregnant with our first child, L.
+Seventeen years ago, our orange tabby cat, Larry, nudged his way out of our screened porch in New Orleans.
+He had never gotten out before, but that’s because Vien and I always remembered to latch the screen door when we knew Larry was out there.
+Saturday, April 23, 2005, was humid and warm, and I was eight months and a few weeks pregnant with our first child.

 My heart sunk when I glanced out to the porch from the living room and saw the screen door not just unlatched, but a few inches ajar.
 I searched our small home frantically, but I knew what had happened.
 Larry had gotten out.
-I told V my fears, and we immediately headed outside to look under our raised house.
-Sure enough, there was our kitty.
-Square in the middle of the space beneath the white stucco house.
-I was too pregnant to crawl under there, but I think I remember V trying to scoot towards Larry.
-Of course, because he is a cat, Larry scurried away, further from home, when he saw V approaching him.
+I told Vien my fears, and we immediately headed outside to look under our raised house.
+Sure enough, there was our kitty, right in the middle of the space beneath the white stucco house.
+I was too pregnant to crawl under there, but I think I remember Vien trying to scoot towards Larry.
+Of course, because he is a cat, Larry scurried away, further from home, when he saw Vien approaching him.

-He came back shortly, carrying Larry!
-He had made his way about four houses down and was lounging in a sunny driveway–just like a cat.
-We are still so thankful that V found Larry that morning.
+He came back shortly, carrying Larry, who had made his way about four houses down and was lounging in a sunny driveway–just like a cat.
+We are still so thankful that Vien found Larry that morning.

 I went to bed that night feeling particularly worn out from all the searching and crying of the morning, and a leisurely

 walk waddle around Audubon Park in the afternoon.
 I made one last trip to the bathroom and settled in under the cool sheets close to midnight.
 Then my water broke.
-L’s due date was May 5, so this obviously came as a total surprise.
+My due date was May 5, so this obviously came as a surprise.

 Down to Tulane Medical Center we went, in the middle of the night.
 Our baby was coming early, but not soon.
-To this day, we often have to convince L to leave the house on the weekends, and sometimes even to just go outside.
-He loves to stay in and read and has gone so far as to call himself a hermit from time to time.
-We joked at dinner tonight that he was being a “womb hermit” after my water broke.
+We have joked that he was being a “womb hermit” after my water broke.
 From midnight, it took him/me sixteen hours of waiting until he finally emerged into the world beyond Mommy.